Little ingenuities – highly effective with no airs and graces.

 Hinges 2.0 – screwless, maintenance free and absolutely durable

-The reasons for creating Silhouette eyewear are clearly defined: innovative, esthetically appealing and to make life lighter.
-Based on the specific needs of spectacle wearers, Silhouette has developed three hinge systems:
+The reasons for creating Silhouette eyewear are clearly defined: innovative, aesthetically appealing and to make life lighter.
+Based on the specific needs of spectacle wearers, Silhouette has developed three hinge systems.

 The most elaborate hinge solution, however, is the one in which there is no hinge: a flexible temple zone in the side part seen, for example, in the legendary Silhouette icon Titan Minimal Art and the plastic SPX Art eyewear, takes on the function of the hinge.
 Through the optimum use of the respective material properties, the flexible temple zone remains maximally elastic and dimensionally stable – the side part always goes back to its original shape.
 With the “hingeless hinge”, Silhouette heralded the age of hingeless eyewear 15 years ago.
 And revolutionizes the branch once again.
 To make something good even better is typical of Silhouette.
 That is why even the simplistic flat spring made of high-tech titanium in the new Silhouette “Titan Minimal Art – The Icon” collection, is the be-all and end-all in materials, workmanship, quality and sizing.